lichess-bot-devs/lichess-bot/README.md

 - Setup virtualenv:
 ```
 virtualenv .venv -p python (if this fails you probably need to add Python to your PATH)
-./.venv/Scripts/activate (This may not work on Windows, and in this case you need to execute "Set-ExecutionPolicy RemoteSigned" first and choose "Y" there [you may need to run Powershell as administrator].
+./.venv/Scripts/activate (.\.venv\Scripts\activate should work in cmd in administator mode) (This may not work on Windows, and in this case you need to execute "Set-ExecutionPolicy RemoteSigned" first and choose "Y" there [you may need to run Powershell as administrator].
 After you executed the script, change execution policy back with "Set-ExecutionPolicy Restricted" and pressing "Y")
 pip install -r requirements.txt
 ```
 - Copy `config.yml.default` to `config.yml`